Arumugamthangavel/DevOps--PHASE-2/Python-for-devops/Day-1.md

 **Time Required:** 1.5 to 2 hours

 **Goal:**
-By the end of today you'll understand how Python projects are isolated, how packages are managed, and how every real-world Python project starts.
+By the end of today, understandi how Python projects are isolated, how packages are managed, and how every real-world Python project starts.

 ---